mmashoto/sql_data_warehouse_project/README.md

 ```
 ---

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

 ## Author - [Mashoto Makobe](https://github.com/mmashoto)

 This project is a part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback or would like to colloborate, feel free to get in touch.

-Insert all the platform here

-## Credits